ag-cpp/digikam/project/bundles/mxe/README.md

     These scripts build a binary digiKam installer for Windows under Linux using cross-compiler environment MXE and NSIS application.

-    This script follow instructions from Qt bundle deployment for Windows as shared libraries available at this url: http://doc.qt.io/qt-5/windows-deployment.html
+    These scripts follow instructions from Qt bundle deployment for Windows as shared libraries available at this url: http://doc.qt.io/qt-5/windows-deployment.html

 * AUTHORS